omoultosEthTuDelft/web/index.md

 <section markdown="1">

+- On May 30th at 12.30 in Aula, Hirad will defend his PhD: "Molecular simulation of Deep Eutectic Solvents"!
 - April 19th: The "Introduction to Molecular Simulation" course is starting today (<a href="https://brightspace.tudelft.nl/d2l/home/400948">Brightspace page</a>).
 - April 2022: The Mechanical Engineering of TU Delft is ranked 4th according to the 2021 QS Rankings. <a href="https://www.tudelft.nl/en/about-tu-delft/facts-and-figures/tu-delft-in-international-rankings/subject-rankings"> More details here</a> (for TU Delft employees).
 - February 2022: Welcome to the group <a href="https://www.linkedin.com/in/caspervandergeest/?originalSubdomain=nl"> Casper</a>!